rails/rails/guides/source/configuring.md

 #### `config.action_mailer.sendmail_settings`

-Allows detailed configuration for the `sendmail` delivery method.
+Allows detailed configuration for the `:sendmail` delivery method.
 It accepts a hash of options, which can include any of these options:

 * `:location` - The location of the sendmail executable.
 Defaults to `/usr/sbin/sendmail`.
 * `:arguments` - The command line arguments.
 Defaults to `%w[ -i ]`.

+#### `config.action_mailer.file_settings`

+Configures the `:file` delivery method.
+It accepts a hash of options, which can include:

+* `:location` - The location where files are saved.
+Defaults to `"#{Rails.root}/tmp/mails"`.
+* `:extension` - The file extension.
+Defaults to the empty string.

 #### `config.action_mailer.raise_delivery_errors`